chinhonnang0000/asteroidgen/README.md

 Currnet bugs:
 - more to be found and be fixed.

-Last thing completed ::: jason - titanium solar panels
+Last thing completed ::: main - better plsma bores.

 Work in progress, excluding bugfixes - removed from this list once completed or cancelled
-- better plasma bores
 - sector 6 (mission 6) remake - phase glass - AEGA solar panels - 1 series of turrets more overpowered than duodecs.
 - mission 7 - Heavy attacking units and the first enemiies that is not made by Anuke.